epiccurious/bitcoin-core-node-builder/README.md

 ## License

-This project is licensed under the terms of [the MIT license](./LICENSE).
+This project is licensed under the terms of [the MIT-0 license](./LICENSE).